Board Membership: How To Find A Board Position

 Because there are so many different board member positions, it can be difficult to know what to even apply for.
 Some may forego the application altogether if they become too overwhelmed by what’s available.
 Searching for “board member positions near me” or “nonprofit board positions near me” can help narrow your search, allowing you to focus solely on open positions in your area.
 It can also be helpful to ask around and receive recommendations via word of mouth.
 Your employer or coworkers may have some good advice on boards that are relevant to your industry or a particular line of work.

 The Bridgespan job board is a great tool for searching for nonprofit board member positions.
 Bridgespan board positions are listed in a way that’s easy for users to understand.
 The platform lists the specific position, as well as the location and start date.
 Even if you aren’t currently seeking a new role, looking through volunteer board member positions can give you a better idea of what serving on a board entails.
 This can help you decide whether or not you’d like to volunteer in the future.
-To learn more about nonprofit board member roles and responsibilities, you can download a nonprofit board of directors roles and responsibilities PDF.
+To learn more about nonprofit board member roles and responsibilities, you can read our full guide here.

 3 Primary Responsibilities of Board Members